-Electric Cars: The Definitive Guide
+Electric Cars: The Ultimate Guide

 There’s little doubt that electric cars (also known as EVs) will transform the car industry and will begin to dominate our roads in years to come.
 In this guide we take you through everything you need to know about electric cars.

 Recent studies in the journal of Applied Energy have proven that electric cars are now cheaper to run than their fossil fuel alternatives and can outperform them too.

 Electric and AFVs (Alternative Fuel Vehicles) can not only go as fast as most supercars, but are also vastly more energy efficient than their fossil fuel equivalents.

 Modern electric cars can travel up to 670 miles on one charge, so bearing in mind the average car journey in the UK is just nine miles, a full charge will last most car drivers many weeks or even months.

 And with the UK Government having already announced that high-polluting diesel cars will not be welcome in London by 2021, at the end of 2020 it was announced that, as part of a proposed ‘green industrial revolution’, there would be an outright ban on the sale of new petrol and diesel cars in the UK from 2030.
 One thing is clear…

 The future is green, the future is electric!